Riding the Trend or Protecting Profits | Blink Charging Co. (BLNK)

 BLNK’s Market Performance

-BLNK stocks went up by 12.89% for the week, with a monthly jump of 12.75% and a quarterly performance of -31.20%, while its annual performance rate touched -55.86%.
-The volatility ratio for the week stands at 5.77% while the volatility levels for the past 30 days are set at 8.60% for Blink Charging Co..
-The simple moving average for the period of the last 20 days is 10.90% for BLNK stocks with a simple moving average of -33.69% for the last 200 days.
+BLNK stocks went down by -10.22% for the week, with a monthly drop of -12.82% and a quarterly performance of -31.71%, while its annual performance rate touched -62.14%.
+The volatility ratio for the week stands at 9.68% while the volatility levels for the past 30 days are set at 8.10% for Blink Charging Co..
+The simple moving average for the period of the last 20 days is -5.35% for BLNK stocks with a simple moving average of -42.40% for the last 200 days.

 Analysts’ Opinion of BLNK